inkoon/simmc/README.md

 ex) --model_types model1 model2 model3 ...

 --best_gen model1

+--ret_model_types model1 model2 model3 ...

---model_type inputs are models that used for action prediction and retrieval prediction.
+--model_types and --ret_model_types inputs are models that used for action prediction and retrieval prediction.

 --best_gen inputs is a model that used for response generation